Sell Your Business

 Step 1: Have a Plan for Selling Your Business

-To start, you’ll need to create a plan for selling.
+To start, you’ll need to create a plan for selling your business.
 You’ll determine how much you’d like the business to sell for and conduct a full valuation to see if your business can reasonably command that price.
-You’ll need to gather all your business data, including tax statements, business plans, strategies and training, and everything else that can be considered in the assets.
+You’ll need to gather all your business data, including tax statements, business plans, strategies and training, and everything else that is the business’s assets.
 Learn more about when to sell your business.

 If that valuation concludes you can’t get the price you were hoping for if you sell now, your plan will include steps to increase the value of your business before you put it up for sale.

-You’ll need to recast your financial statements since your tax documents are usually prepared with an eye to showing the lowest profits possible.
-That’s great for taxes, but the worst possible strategy when you’re trying to convince a buyer that your business is worth buying.
+You’ll need to recast your financial statements since your tax documents are usually prepared to show the lowest profits possible.
+That’s great for taxes but the worst possible strategy when convincing a buyer that your business is worth buying.
 All your company’s finances will need to be presented in a light that makes them appealing to buyers.

 Step 2: Do a Search